AI connectors and Tealium functions overview

 Use this guide to understand how each approach works and when to use each one.

-AI connectors integrate with hosted LLM APIs from supported providers (OpenAI, Amazon Bedrock, and Google Vertex AI) and require prompt-based interactions that return structured JSON.
+AI connectors integrate with hosted LLM APIs from supported providers and require prompt-based interactions that return structured JSON.
 They follow a consistent prompt, response, and activation pattern across all supported providers.

-To use an AI connector, you need authentication credentials for your provider and at least one configured action that defines the prompt template and the Tealium data to include.
+To use an AI connector, you need authentication credentials for your provider and at least one configured action that defines a prompt and the Tealium data to send to the AI model.

 AI connectors are designed for LLM activation only.
 They are not intended for invoking traditional machine learning models that return numeric scores or tabular predictions.
 For those use cases, use Tealium functions.